thisisamardeep/portfolio/_posts/2023-01-07-vex-parser.md

 Now how will our compiler understand that we are creating a object or declaring a function.
 This is root of the problem.

-Now we will try to explain with 2 real world looking examples.
+Now we will try to explain with a real world looking example.

-First i need to explain a type decay rule in c++ .If a function object is declared as a paramter,

 First let me quote straight from the c++ standard.